dm-shr/kapital-assistant/README.md

-# AI Assistant "Kapital"
+# "Kapital" Assistant
-Smart AI-powered interface to chat over the financial reportings. 🤖
+AI-powered interface to chat over the financial reportings. 🤖

 This is a slightly polished version of what we built at [Hack Genesis 2024](https://hackgenesis.com/) which secured as the first place. 🏆

 The project is live, [**check it out here.**](https://kapital-assistant.vercel.app/)

+Currently, only limited number of reports is available, check the demo page for more details.

 ## Codebase